heartnetkung/async-init/readme.md

 };
 ```

 The flaw of this code is that any getUser function call before the init is finished will fail.
-This is the problem we try to solve.
+Notice that your database init is asynchronous but your exports.getUser must be declared synchronously.
+The correct implementation of this program is not clean as it requires *Promise* and callback, or worse change your function design entirely.
+This library tries to offer a nice-ish solution.

 ## Example
 ```js